 - Ensemble Cast: The main cast are the seven Kakerus and Hikari.

-- First-Episode Spoiler: The principal is really Takizawa from the original manga.
+- First-Episode Twist: The principal is really Takizawa from the original manga.
 Really from the original manga—it's essentially a six-foot action figure.

 - Hidden Depths: Each of the main characters has a few secrets about themselves that seem at odds with their personality.
 For example, tough guy punk Kotaki apparently has a perfect attendance record, while Hamada rigorously follows the rules, even refusing to run in the halls during a Zombie Apocalypse.